AndresGVW/MIT-ADSP/README.md

-# MIT-ADSP
-MIT Applied Data Science Program
+# MIT Applied Data Science Program

+This branch contains the Jupyter Notebooks of the Projects submitted in the Program

+* **Capstone Project:** Used Car Price Prediction
+* **Course Projects:**
+  - Boston House Prediction
+  - Food Hub Order Analysis